 For example, let’s say you are pursuing a business loan to cover monthly expenses during a historically slow period.
 Thus, your desired lender will want to know the precise times in which your slow season has started and ended in recent years.

 2. Your Expenses Aren’t Too High

 Do you pay for subscription services you don’t even use?
-Do you provide fancy employee perks you don’t really need?
+Do you provide fancy employee perks you don’t need?
 Younger businesses have a habit of accruing unnecessary expenses.
-For this reason, online lenders favor businesses that review their expenses before applying and make the appropriate cuts.
-Unnecessary expenses are an obstacle for growth.
+For this reason, online lenders favor companies that review their costs before applying and make the appropriate cuts.
+Unnecessary costs are an obstacle to growth.
 Business lenders want to see that nearly every investment you put into your business has a clear purpose.

 3. Multiple Specific Goals

 All successful entrepreneurs had clear visions for their businesses during their early stages.
 They knew they couldn’t succeed without achieving a particular profit margin, number of customers, number of employees, etc. If you are considering a business loan, your current goal is to earn enough revenue to pay off the debt without impacting cash flow.
 Business lenders want to see that you know exactly how to make that happen.
 They might ask questions like, “How many sales do you expect to make over the next six months?”
 Someone with a clear vision would be able to answer that question without even thinking.

 Your revenue goals also determine your capacity to make monthly payments.
 For example, let’s say you have an annual revenue goal of at least six figures.
 This tells the lender that you intend to earn a little more than $8,000 per month.